Device Compliance - Windows

 OR

-• Windows 11 version must be 23H2 or 22H2 with latest security patches installed (more details).
+• Windows 10 must be at version 22H2 with latest security patches installed (more details).

 PLUS